Vietnam.vn - Nền tảng quảng bá Việt Nam

 As for Canada, Ms. Bui Thi Thuy Ngoc, a representative of Confederation College (Canada) in Vietnam, said that this market is facing many challenges, especially since the Canadian government suddenly stopped the study abroad program without financial proof (SDS) at the end of last year.
 Having to prove financial resources again, which requires a long time to prepare, has made many families confused and forced to change their choices, according to Ms. Ngoc.

 "Canada always needs DHS and this is a reality that is unlikely to change in the next 10 years.
-Currently, the number of DHS accounts for about 1/3 of the total number of students studying college, university, and postgraduate programs in Canada.
+Currently, the number of DHS accounts for about 1/3 of the total number of students studying college, university, and post-graduate programs in Canada.
 Another thing of concern is that the enrollment restriction policy is almost only applied to large cities, centers, and especially private colleges and universities," Master Ngoc reassured.

 Du học các nước nói tiếng Anh có khó hơn khi chính sách thay đổi? - Ảnh 2.

-Vietnamese students in the US
+Vietnamese students studying in the US

 Photo: LBT